Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 ![Subscription Request screen](/Images/central/integrate_with_central/SubscriptionRequestDefinition.png)

-## Customize access request screen
+## Customize Application Registration screen

-To customize the access request screen, you need an `AccessRequestDefinition`.
+To customize the Application Registration screen, you need an `AccessRequestDefinition`.
 This object will contain the screen definition of the information required to provision access to a service and the output the provider wants to return to the consumer.
-This object is scoped per environment, meaning that if you have multiple environments, you must duplicate the access request definition for each individual environment.
+This object is scoped per environment, meaning that if you have multiple environments, you must duplicate the Application Registration definition for each individual environment.

 Name of the object: **AccessRequestDefinition**